trevor-the-developer/articles/fcos43-dotnet-dev-setup.md

 alias awscli='distrobox-enter aws-tools -- aws'
 ```

-Reload the shell `source ~/.bashrc` and test with `awscli s3 ls` this should show the Garage S3 bucket if one was setup - see the [guide](https://garagehq.deuxfleurs.fr/documentation/quick-start/).
+Reload the shell `source ~/.bashrc` and test with `awscli s3 ls` this should show the Garage S3 bucket if one was setup - see this [guide](https://garagehq.deuxfleurs.fr/documentation/quick-start/).

 ## Conclusion